 Tips: Remember to consider the cost of tax which is often hidden when you invest overseas.
 A low total expense ratio may not justify the high cost of tax that may be incurred.

-The overall cost-savings for Unit Trusts is higher than ETFs for our clients.
+The overall cost-savings for Unit Trusts are higher than ETFs for our clients.

 2) Share Ownership Aspect

 ETF can only be bought and owned on a per-share basis.
 Hence, when investing in an ETF, there are often instances when your investment amount may not be able to purchase a full share of the ETF.

 Consider this, you have allocated a budget of $100 to buy soft drinks for a party.
 The soft drinks that you want to buy cost $1.50 per bottle.
 With your budget, you can only purchase 66 bottles of drinks and have $1 leftover.
 You are unable to use the $1 to buy 2/3 bottle of the soft drink.
 This is exactly how it works for an ETF.

 MoneyOwl believes that the amount of money that you have set aside for investment, should be fully invested at all times.
 The cash that is not invested is an opportunity cost for you to grow your money.
 Thus, ETFs may prevent some clients from being fully invested.